Wagner's Sources for Parsifal

 element of the plot.
 But Wolfram was without doubt important as a stimulus for his thinking and further reading.

-books were seized by his creditors and at auction most of them were purchased by Wagner's brother-in-law Hermann Brockhaus.
-A few were lost, if we are to rely upon
+seized by his creditors and at auction most of them were purchased by Wagner's brother-in-law Hermann Brockhaus.
+A few were lost, if we are to rely upon a list of

-a list of the Dresden books made by Minna Wagner: these included Karl Simrock's edition of Parzival and Titurel.
-Surprisingly, Wagner never
+the Dresden books made by Minna Wagner: these included Karl Simrock's edition of Parzival and Titurel.
+Surprisingly, Wagner never negotiated the

-negotiated the return of his Dresden books from his brother-in-law: so they remained in the archive of the Brockhaus publishing company for more than a century.
+return of his Dresden books from his brother-in-law: so they remained in the archive of the Brockhaus publishing company for more than a century.
+Fortunately they

-including Karl Lachmann's edition of poems by Wolfram von Eschenbach (Berlin, 1833), as well as San-Marte's translations (1836-41) of Parzival and of
+Lachmann's edition of poems by Wolfram von Eschenbach (Berlin, 1833), as well as San-Marte's translations (1836-41) of Parzival and of other poems by

 interesting points can be noted.
 The book is Ch.
 Potvin's Perceval le Gallois and consists of seven volumes, published